 \subsubsection{Condition Injection}

-In order to more effectively incorporate information from the conditional input into the denoising network during the re-purposing stage across various conditional synthesis scenarios, studies have developed different task-specific condition injection approaches to handle different types of conditional control signals.
+In order to more effectively incorporate information in conditional inputs into the denoising network during the re-purposing stage across various conditional synthesis scenarios, studies in this field have designed different task-specific condition injection approaches to handle different types of conditional control signals.
 Here, we categorize these methods into the following four categories.

 \textit{2.1)}\,\,\textit{Condition injection via concatenation $\spadesuit$}.
-For conditional inputs in form of image, a direct condition injection approach is following the concatenation strategy proposed by SR3 \cite{saharia2022image}, which concatenates the image form conditional inputs to the latent variable $\mathbf{x}_t$ in the channel space of the U-Net architecture.
-In practice, this conditioning strategy is usually performed with backbone fine-tuning to handle conditional synthesis tasks that involve complex conditional inputs composed of multimodal components, including instruction-based editing \cite{brook2023instructpix2pix, sheynin2023emu, geng2023instructdiffusion} and image composition \cite{yang2023paint, song2023objectstitch, xie2023smartbrush}.
+For conditional inputs in the form of image, a direct condition injection approach is following the concatenation strategy proposed by SR3 \citep{saharia2022image}, which concatenates the image form conditional inputs to the latent variable in the channel space of the U-Net architecture.
+In practice, this conditioning strategy is usually performed with backbone fine-tuning to handle conditional synthesis tasks that involve complex conditional inputs composed of multimodal components, including instruction-based editing \citep{brook2023instructpix2pix, sheynin2023emu, geng2023instructdiffusion} and image composition \citep{zhang2023paste, song2023objectstitch, xie2023smartbrush}.

 \textit{2.2)}\,\,\textit{Condition injection via T2I attention layers $\heartsuit$}.
 In the T2I backbone, the cross-attention layers serve as the conditioning module to inject text embedding into the U-Net architecture.
-Currently, a branch of works also employ the cross-attention layers in T2I backbone to inject the features extracted from task-specific conditional encoders \cite{wang2022piti, yang2024imagebrush, xu2023prompt, xiao2023fastcomposer, gal2023encoder, jia2023taming, li2023blip, shiohara2024face2diffusion, zeng2023cat}.
+Currently, a branch of works also employs the cross-attention layers in the T2I backbone to inject the features extracted from task-specific conditional encoders \citep{wang2022piti, yang2024imagebrush, xu2023prompt, xiao2023fastcomposer, gal2023encoder, jia2023taming, li2023blip, shiohara2024face2diffusion, zeng2023cat}.

 \textit{2.3)}\,\,\textit{Condition injection via addition $\clubsuit$}.
-Because of the alignment between the architecture of conditional encoder and the U-Net encoder in T2I backbone, for convolutional layer-based encoders \cite{mou2023t2iadapter, zhang2023controlnet}, the extracted features are injected via directly adding these features to the corresponding intermediates layers of U-Net architecture in T2I backbone.
+Because of the alignment between the architecture of conditional encoder and the U-Net encoder in T2I backbone, for convolutional layer-based encoders \citep{mou2023t2iadapter, zhang2023controlnet}, the extracted features are injected via directly adding these features to the corresponding intermediates layers in the U-Net architecture of T2I backbone.